allure-framework/allure-mocha/README.md

 npm install mocha-allure-reporter
 ```

-Then use it as any another mocha reporter
+Then use it as any other mocha reporter

 ```
 mocha --reporter mocha-allure-reporter
 ```

-After tests you will get raw tests result into `allure-results` directory.
+After tests you get raw tests result into `allure-results` directory.
 See [generator list](https://github.com/allure-framework/allure-core/wiki#generating-a-report) to know how make a
 report from raw results.

 ## Supported options

-* targetDir _(string)_ – directory where will be stored test results
+* targetDir _(string)_ – directory where test results will be stored